junxit/us-congress-bills-110/metadata.md

 - 2007-01-09 — Introduced in Senate
 - 2007-01-09 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-02-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-02-17 — Ordered Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 55.
+- 2007-02-17 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2007-02-17 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.